Leonard Fournette Player Prop Bets for NFL Week 13 | Tampa Bay vs. Atlanta 12/5/2021

 Matchup vs. Atlanta

-- Fournette has averaged 46.2 rushing yards per game in his four career matchups against the Falcons, 16.3 fewer yards than his over/under in Sunday's game.
+- Over his four career matchups against them, Fournette has averaged 46.2 rushing yards per game versus the Falcons, 16.3 fewer than his over/under in Sunday's game.

-- In one of four games against the Falcons Fournette has run for a touchdown, and had multiple TDs in that game.
+- In one of four games versus the Falcons Fournette has run for a touchdown, and had multiple TDs in that game.

-- Allowing 124.9 rushing yards per game, the Falcons have the 23rd-ranked run defense in the NFL.

-- This year the Falcons have conceded 10 rushing TDs.
-They are ranked 10th in the NFL in that category.
+- In terms of defending against the run, the Falcons are 23rd in the NFL, conceding 124.9 yards per game.

+- Fournette and the Buccaneers will face off against the NFL's 10th-ranked defense in terms of rushing touchdowns allowed (10).

 Recent Performances

-- In last week's matchup with the Colts, Fournette picked up 100 yards on 17 carries (averaging 5.9 yards per attempt) while scoring three touchdowns on the ground.
+- Against the Colts last week, Fournette rushed 17 times for 100 yards (5.9 yards per carry) and scored three touchdowns.

-- He put up 31 yards on seven receptions and caught one touchdown pass.

-- Over his last three outings, Fournette has run for 182 yards on 38 carries (60.7 ypg), with three rushing touchdowns.
+- In his last three games, Fournette has taken 38 carries for 182 yards (60.7 per game) and three touchdowns.

 - He has added 115 receiving yards on 21 catches (38.3 yards per game) plus one TD.